VitaeTeam/Vitae/test/functional/README.md

 ## Comptool

-* Testing framework for writing tests that compare the block/tx acceptance behavior of a pivxd against 1 or more other pivxd instances, or against known outcomes, or both.
+* Testing framework for writing tests that compare the block/tx acceptance behavior of a vitaed against 1 or more other vitaed instances, or against known outcomes, or both.

 * Set the ```num_nodes``` variable (defined in ```ComparisonTestFramework```) to start up 1 or more nodes.
-If using 1 node, then ```--testbinary``` can be used as a command line option to change the pivxd binary used by the test.
-If using 2 or more nodes, then ```--refbinary``` can be optionally used to change the pivxd that will be used on nodes 2 and up.
+If using 1 node, then ```--testbinary``` can be used as a command line option to change the vitaed binary used by the test.
+If using 2 or more nodes, then ```--refbinary``` can be optionally used to change the vitaed that will be used on nodes 2 and up.

 * Implement a (generator) function called ```get_tests()``` which yields ```TestInstance```s.